 There are numerous reasons why you may want to update it over the years.
 In addition to reflecting the current state of your finances and the property you own, it should also reflect any changes in your family situation.
 If you need to write a will or update your existing documentation, get in touch with the Law Office of Jordan B. Rickards today!

 The Importance of Having a Will and Updating it Regularly

 While many people attempt ‘do it yourself’ wills, these often contain errors and may not comply with New Jersey state laws.
-As a result, they can be easily contested.
-To protect yourself, it is important to consult with an attorney who is experienced in all aspects of estate planning.
+As a result, they can be easily contested if any party should choose to do so.
+To protect yourself and those you are leaving your belongings to, it is important to consult with an attorney who is experienced in all aspects of estate planning.
 However, even once a legally valid will is in place, it still needs to be updated regularly.
 It should reflect any changes in the amount of property and assets you own, as well as any changes that have occurred within your family since it was created.

 How Family Matters Impact Your Will

 When you pass away, your estate must be settled through a branch of the New Jersey surrogate court, depending on the county in which you reside.
 If you die without a will in place, this is known as dying intestate.
 Your property will be distributed according to state law, rather than your wishes.
 It could exclude certain important people while costing your loved ones both time and money.

 If you do have a will but it is not properly updated to reflect your current family situation, it could also end up causing delays and disputes.
 To avoid this situation, make sure your will reflects the following:

 - Births: While children have basic inheritance rights when it comes to their parents, specify your wishes regarding them and any stepchildren, grandchildren, or even nieces and nephews you wish to inherit your belongings.

 - Deaths: If you leave money or property to a loved one who eventually passes, their share will go to their children.
 If you would rather that money be redistributed among other beneficiaries, specify this in your will.